seniorcorel/fnd-ivs-auction-demo-simple/README.md

 - Go to AWS console and navigate to the [IAM services pages](console.aws.amazon.com/iam)
 - Click the `Users` tab on the left, and click YOUR username on the list
-- Under `Permissions policies`, click the `Add Permissions` button in the dropdown.
+- Under `Permissions policies`, click `Add Permissions` button in the dropdown.
 - Click the third tab `Attach policies directly`
-- Find `Administrator Access`` in the list and click the check, then click the orange `Next` button in the bottom
+- Find `Administrator Access`` in the list and click the check, then click `Next` button in the bottom
-- In the next page, click the orange button `Add Permissions`
+- On the next page, click `Add Permissions`

 <img src="public/readme/policyA-1.png" alt="AWS IAM: permissions" /><br />
 <img src="public/readme/policyA-2.png" alt="AWS IAM: permissions" /><br />